nsumrak/Smart-Toybox-MobileApp/README.md

 ## Test

 You can now run the app on Windows from Visual studio.
-Open Win32 solution from proj.win32 folder in Visual Studio and try to run it.
+Open Visual Studio solution from proj.win32 folder in Visual Studio and try to run it.
 Some features will not work, since they are only implemented on Windows, but you can see the graphics and play with Demo mode.

 ## Build